ShreyaSari/AIML-Training-Program-IIITH-Feb-2026/Module 3-04-Perceptron_and_Gradient_Descent/README.md

-# AIML Module 3 – Lab 03
+# AIML Module 4 – Lab 01

-## Using K-Nearest Neighbors (KNN) for Text Classification
+## Perceptron and Gradient Descent

 ## Overview

-This lab explores the application of the **K-Nearest Neighbors (KNN)** algorithm for text classification using Natural Language Processing (NLP) techniques.
-The objective is to transform textual data into numerical representations and use KNN to classify documents into predefined categories.

-The notebook demonstrates how different text preprocessing and vectorization techniques influence classification accuracy and overall model performance.
+This lab introduces the **Perceptron Learning Algorithm**, one of the earliest supervised machine learning algorithms used for binary classification.
+The notebook demonstrates how a Perceptron learns a linear decision boundary by iteratively updating weights based on classification errors.

+The lab also explores the concept of **Gradient Descent**, a fundamental optimization technique used to minimize error functions and train machine learning models efficiently.

+Through visualization and experimentation, students gain practical understanding of linear separability, weight updates, decision boundaries, convergence behavior, and optimization methods.

 ---